Your brand doesn't exist to AI if AI can't find it.

 AI visibility builds slower than SEO but compounds faster once it takes hold.

-At 30 days: You should have entity clarity in place (Wikidata, Knowledge Panel, schema markup).
+At 30 days: You should have your website AI-ready (DCR issues fixed, schema in place, crawlers unblocked).
 AI may start recognizing your brand in direct queries ("What is [brand]?") but won't yet recommend you in category lists.

 At 60 days: Third-party signals start registering.
 If you've earned reviews and community mentions, you may begin appearing in some recommendation queries.
 Expect inconsistency.
 Remember the less-than-1% repetition rate for recommendation lists.